LABR: Labor Studies (Undergraduate)

 It is often said that 'Cost estimating is an art, not a science' - and that there is legitimate disagreement as to what constitutes reasonable costs even when plans, specifications, site, and labor and material costs are identical for all bidders.
 This course introduces students to estimating for the general construction trades, as well as to the review of construction procedures and trade practices.
 Students examine management techniques from the standpoint of bid preparation, take-off, and bid submissions.
 It is also only offered in-class at the college’s Harry J. Van Arsdale Jr. School for Labor Studies in New York City.
 Prerequisites: .

-This class will examine different educational philosophies as they might effect different groups of working people in different circumstances and social structures.
-The readings will look at the role of workers' education in organized labor, a college prison program, and in a reconceptualization of the content of "blue-collar" work.
-All education, of course, promotes personal growth and transformation; however, we will examine the idea that worker's education, rooted in working class experiences and struggles, is essential for imagining and acting on the kind of society we want for ourselves and our families -- indeed, for a more robust labor movement and a more democratic society.
-It is also only offered in-class at the college’s Harry J. Van Arsdale Jr. School for Labor Studies in New York City.
+This class will examine texts from the field of the philosophy of education as they relate to different groups of working people in different circumstances and social structures.
+The readings will examine the role of workers' education in organized labor, a college prison program, and in a reconceptualization of the content of "blue-collar" work.
+All education, of course, promotes personal growth and transformation; however, we will evaluate the more philosophical idea that worker's education, rooted in the working class experience, struggles, and values is essential for imagining and achieving the kind of society we desire for ourselves and our families -- indeed, for a more robust labor movement and a more democratic society.

 Attributes: Humanities Gen Ed, Liberal